linuxliste/OSF/README.md

 This sheet replaces the OSF configurator for TSDZ2 but it allows to change (nearly) all the same parameters.

-To understand the purpose of all those parameters, see manual of TSDZ2 https://github.com/emmebrusa/TSDZ2-Smart-EBike-1/blob/master/manuals/EN-Parameter_configurator_guide-TSDZ2-v20.1C.2-2.pdf
+To understand the purpose of all those parameters, see the TSDZ2 manual at https://github.com/emmebrusa/TSDZ2-Smart-EBike-1/blob/master/manuals/EN-Parameter_configurator_guide-TSDZ2-v20.1C.2-2.pdf

 Note: it seems that the TSDZ2 manual is not 100% up to date (the configurator contains a few more fields).
-FYI the TSDZ2 configurator (JavaConfigurator.jar) is available at https://github.com/emmebrusa/TSDZ2-Smart-EBike-1 but can'be use for TSDZ8
+The TSDZ2 configurator (JavaConfigurator.jar) is available at https://github.com/emmebrusa/TSDZ2-Smart-EBike-1 but can'be use for TSDZ8

 To use the sheet:
-- first edit the parameters you want in the 3 first sheets (Basic settings, Assistance settings, Advance settings).
+- first edit the parameters you want in the yellow cells from the 3 first sheets (Basic settings, Assistance settings, Advance settings).
+- in the tab "Advance settings", click on the blue button.
+This will move to the HEX sheet and select some cells.
-- in the sheet "HEX", select the cells from column A that are not empty and make a copy to the clipboard (CTRL+C)
+- in the sheet "HEX", make a copy of the already selected cells to the clipboard (CTRL+C)
 - open a basic editor (like notepad); create an empty document and paste the values you just copied.
-- save your document with a file name extension "HEX"
+- save your document with a file name extension equal to "HEX"

 Important note:
 The cells are not protected in the sheet.
-So be carreful to edit/modify only the cells containing parameters.
+So be carreful to edit/modify only the cells containing parameters (yellow cells).
 There are currently nearly no check on the values being introduced.
 So be carrefull.
-In the future, I could add more checks/comments.
+In the future, I could add some more checks/comments.
 If you have a doub look at the TSDZ2 configurator (manual and/or program).

 # 3.Preparing Jlink